projectcalico/calico/getting-started/windows-calico/quickstart.md

 1. Install Calico for Windows for your datastore with using the default parameters or [customize installation parameters]. (#configure-installation-parameters).
    The PowerShell script downloads Calico for Windows release binary, Kubernetes binaries, Windows utilities files, configures Calico for Windows, and starts the Calico service.

-   You do not need to pass a parameter if the default value of the parameter is correct for your cluster.

    **Kubernetes datastore (default)**

    ```powershell